MC | Keynote Speaker | Panel Moderator | Podcast Guest

 04

 Jodie is an engaging, articulate podcast guest who brings depth and practical insight to every conversation.
-Available solo or as a duo with Rob Nagy, with no fee for shows with an established and relevant audience.

 Ideal for: Business podcasts, NFP sector podcasts, leadership and social impact shows